Houston Deceptive Trade Practices Defense Lawyer

-(Note: We do not handle automobile-related claims or DTPA claims involving vehicles against auto dealers or manufacturers.)
+(Note: We do not handle automobile-related claims or DTPA claims against auto dealers or manufacturers.)

-The attorneys at Hendershot Cowart P.C. have more than a century of collective experience providing legal counsel and aggressive representation to clients on both sides of commercial disputes.
-We handle select cases involving the Deceptive Trade Practices Act, generally those involving allegations greater than $50,000.
+The attorneys at Hendershot Cowart P.C. have more than a century of collective experience providing legal counsel and aggressive defense for clients involved in commercial disputes or Texas Attorney General investigations.

 The Best Way to Win Is to Prepare Aggressively.

-Our lawyers use this approach in all areas of deceptive trade practice law, including:
+Our lawyers use this approach in defending all types of deceptive trade practice claims, including:

 - Warranty disputes